TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Receiver_System.md

 # Receiver System
 ## Functionality
 The Receiver system will be responsible for receiving and unpacking Remote ID (RID) data to be sent by the network to the database.
-This sub-system shall be composed of a singular antenna along with a microprocessor that will decode, package, and transmit the recieved data to the networked database to be used by the remainder of the system.
+This sub-system shall be composed of a singular antenna along with a microprocessor and storage drive that will decode, package, and transmit/store the recieved data to the networked database to be used by the remainder of the system.
 ## Constraints
 | No.| Constraint | Origin |
 | -- | --------- |--------|